zeba318/ecommerce_sales_excel_sql_powerbi/README_TEMPLATE.md

   ❌ Skipping this section because "the field names are self-explanatory."
      They're not.
 Not to a reviewer.
 Not to you in six months.

-  📌 FOR SQL PROJECTS: If you have multiple tables, create one block per table.
-     Describe join keys and relationships here.
-Your ERD (Section 7) will visualise what this section describes in text.

   📌 FOR NON-SQL PROJECTS: Describe the shape of your dataset informally
      if a formal schema doesn't apply.
 Even one paragraph is more helpful than nothing.
 -->